The Philadelphia Marathon is expecting its largest weekend turnout, despite the windy forecast

 Among the participants in the marathon is 74-year-old Gloria Vasquez, who has a goal of completing 100 marathons in all 50 states before she turns 100.
 Sunday's Philly Marathon will be her 94th.

-Philadelphia Marathon organizers are expecting the largest full weekend turnout in the organization’s history.
+Philadelphia Marathon organizers are expecting the largest full-weekend turnout in the organization’s history.

-Between the half-marathon Saturday, 8K events, and the 31st running of the marathon on Sunday, 37,000 athletes are expected to embark from the start line on Ben Franklin Parkway.
+Between the half-marathon Saturday, 8K events, and the 31st running of the marathon on Sunday, 37,000 athletes are expected to embark from the starting line on Ben Franklin Parkway.
 The race will finish at Eakins Oval in front of the Art Museum.

 » READ MORE: Running won’t be a breeze for Philly marathon racers, with strong winds expected both days